Vitols999/QMS-WIKI/DocBasicsMapDem.md

 exit
 ```

+Hint:
+If QMapShack is showing rendered Mapsforge map a little blurred, it may help to
+• first open “View -> Setup Map View” and set “Scale” to “Square”
+• then hit “symbol grid” button at upper right corner above and set “Projection” to “World Mercator (OSM)”

 - - -
 [Prev](DocInstallMapDem) (Install Maps & DEM Data) | [Home](Home) | [Manual](DocMain) | [Index](AxAdvIndex) | [Top](#) | (Control maps and DEM files) [Next](DocControlMapDem)